ripienaar/free-for-dev/README.md

   * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
   * [kubesail.com](https://kubesail.com) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 1 Core of CPU, 512MB of RAM, 100MB of storage and 1 domain.
-  * [okteto.com](https://okteto.com) - Managed Kubernetes service designed for developers.
-Free developer accounts come with three namespaces, each with 8GB of RAM, 4 CPUs and 150GB Disk space.
   * [K8Spin](https://k8spin.cloud) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 100 mCore of CPU, 128MB of RAM.
   * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each
+  * [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for developers.
+Free developer accounts come with three namespaces, each with 8GB of RAM, 4 CPUs and 150GB Disk space.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database